RubenCasal/Cosmos_Augmentator/documentation/Recommendations.md

 In particular, increasing the contribution of `edge` helped reduce hallucinations and improved the preservation of semantic boundaries.

+## Start Small

+When designing prompts and tuning control weights, it is strongly recommended to start with a small subset of the dataset, for example `10` images.
+This makes it much faster to see which configuration works well for a specific environment before launching a large run.

+It is also better not to mix very different environments during prompt design.
+In practice, prompt tuning is usually more reliable when each environment has its own dedicated prompt and configuration.

 ## Number of Steps

 `num_steps` usually requires fine tuning for the specific dataset.